-Depression is more than just sadness—it can include feelings of irritability, hopelessness, worthlessness, and immense guilt.
-Clinical depression will generally affect someone’s relationships and overall quality of life.
-It can also cause problems with emotional and physical health.
-Symptoms may ebb and flow, but in serious cases, depression can coincide with self-harm or suicidal behaviors.
+Depression feels like more than just sadness—it can include feelings of irritability, hopelessness, worthlessness, and immense guilt.
+Those experiencing clinical depression often find their relationships and overall quality of life significantly affected.
+Depression can also cause problems with emotional and physical health.
+Symptoms may ebb and flow, but in severe cases, depression can coincide with self-harm or suicidal behaviors.

 What Does Depression Feel Like?